ZedObaia/django-pyqt/README.md

 # django-pyqt
 This is a tool to help you develop desktop applications using Python Qt bindings of your choice for the 'front end' with django ORM for the backend.

+> Now also available as a <a href="https://marketplace.visualstudio.com/items?itemName=zedObaia.django-pyqt"> VScode extension</a>

 Tested with PyQt5.11 and Django 2.1 on Ubuntu 18.4 and windows 10

 Note that you need PyQt5 and Django to be already installed